MakerPrepLA/makerprepla/lessons/lesson09(objects)/lesson9.md

 #### Exercise 1:

-Create an Object called `myCat` and assign it these properties (& appropriate values of your choosing):
+Create a variable called `myCat` and assign it these properties (& appropriate values of your choosing):
 1. A `name` property, which should hold a string value
 2. An `age` property holding an integer value
 3. An `isAlive` property holding a boolean value